 Moist and fluffy Cinnamon Roll muffins swirled with cinnamon sugar are the perfect way to start your morning.
 These quick and easy cinnamon roll muffins have the classic taste of a traditional cinnamon rolls but without all the hassle.
 Drizzle them with a easy icing for extra yum!

 Fluffy and moist muffins are my favorite way to start the morning.
 A nice warm muffin accompanied by a big ol’ cup of coffee really helps me start the day off right.
-These muffins are bakery style so they rise up nice and tall giving them that classic dome shape just like the muffins you can find at your local bakery.
-One bowl, less than 10 ingredients and you are on your way to these cinnamon sugar swirled muffins.
+These Quick and Easy Cinnamon Roll Muffins are bakery style so they rise up nice and tall.
+One bowl, less than 10 ingredients and you are on your way to enjoying these easy cinnamon sugar swirled muffins.

 These Muffins are

 - Unsalted Butter: This will give the muffins a delicious buttery crumb

 - Granulated Sugar: Gives the muffins the perfect amount of sweetness

 - Eggs: Provides leavening and structure to the muffins

 - All Purpose Flour: Provides Structure for the muffins